Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 	- Doesn't need to call System Calls (But has the ability)
 	- Has unrestricted access

+User Mode (CPL 3)
+---
+This mode doesn't allow access to operating system code or data, and is denied access to system hardware.
+If a crash occurs in this mode, the system is not effected, only in the application where the error occurred.

+Kernel Mode (Privileged) (CPL 0)
+---
+In this mode, it has complete access to the kernel and device drivers.
+Additionally, this mode is allowed to access all system resources.
+Any unhandled exception in kernel mode can result in a system crash, infamously known as the Blue Screen of Death (BSoD).

 Based on the CPL you're operating in, you'll have the ability to read and write data in the segments of that CPL and of that of the lesser.

+In order to go from User Mode (CPL 3) to Kernel Mode (CPL 0), a "Call Gate" needs to be called.

 I'll shine some more light on this later in the post, when I talk about the flow of a function call.

 Processes
 ---
 Processes are management containers for threads to execute code.
 There's multiple occasions where I've heard "There's a process running..".
 This is an inaccurate statement.
 A process is never "running".
 A process is simply a container (or manager) resourcing threads.
 Threads are actually "running" or executing code, not processes.
 A process consists of the following:
 - A private virtual address space
 - An executable program containing data that can be executed